 Having said all this, Californian drivers are, on the whole, a lot more polite and courteous while driving than their European, British, or East Coast equivalents.
 Naturally, they expect you to be similarly polite: don’t cut lanes, block merges, or otherwise be as bloody-minded as you’d be back home in London, Paris, or Manhattan.
 Remember, a significant number of Californians carry guns in their cars, and they’re just itching to use them….

 And hey, if you want to see some authentic Californian (and some Arizonan and Nevadan, but never mind) driving in the wild, take a look at the following video (© 2011 Hamish Reid; yeah, I had a lot of fun shooting this one…):

 Keep this video in mind when you’re out desert driving…

 Note: if I had a dollar for every supposedly native Californian who emailed me over the years to suggest — often quite seriously — that most of the bad driving here is caused by immigrants, I’d be able to publish this guide with a vanity press.
-Disregarding the unpleasant fact that for many of the emailers “immigrant” is code word for “Mexican” (they just don’t have the guts to say it out loud…), it’s funny to think that we immigrants are somehow to blame for the sort of driving that would cost us thousands of dollars in fines every week were we to do it where we came from….
+Disregarding the unpleasant fact that for many of the correspondents “immigrant” is code word for “Mexican” (they just don’t have the guts to say it out loud…), it’s funny to think that we immigrants are somehow to blame for the sort of driving that would cost us thousands of dollars in fines every week were we to do it where we came from….